Rigid vs. Flexible vs. Foldable: Choosing the Right Solar Panel for Your Van

 • Ground Space: They use up your campsite area.

-Best Use: Charging a portable power station (PPS) and for users who only stop for a few days at a time.
-They also work great as a supplement to a smaller roof system.
+Best Use: Charging a portable power station and for users who only stop for a few days at a time.
+Zero installation required, just unfold and plug in.
+They're also ideal as a supplemental charging source alongside fixed roof panels.

 No matter what panel you choose, you have to connect it safely to your power station.